askhubchandani/Pinterest-Clone/README.md

-# Pinterest-Clone
+# Pinterest Clone
-An implementataion of Pinterest Clone as a part of FreeCodeCamp's development challenge.
+An implementation of Pinterest Clone as a part of FreeCodeCamp's development challenge.